Carola of Vasa: Austro-Prussian War

 When in the spring of 1866 the war between Prussia and Austria to dissolve the German dualism began to emerge, the Saxon army mobilized its troops on 19 May under the supreme command of Prince Albert.
 The Kingdom of Saxony was wedged in the most unfavorable way at the interface between the two spheres of interest.
 As Prussia's demands, e.g. concerning the core question of the future administration of the Duchies of Schleswig and Holstein, had been rejected by the Frankfurt Bundestag, it declared that the German Confederation would resolve the conflict.
 When Saxony then refused to join a new league to be concluded under Prussia's leadership and reaffirmed its adherence to the German Confederation, Prussia declared war on Saxony on 15 June 1866.
 In order to protect the kingdom from extensive war damage, the Saxon Army Corps was subordinated to the Austrian Northern Army in Bohemia.
-The Crown Princely couple moved into quarters in Prague.
+Carola and Albert moved into quarters in Prague.
 Albert commanded his army from there, while Carola increasingly took care of the needs of the wounded who were housed in a hospital on Karlovo náměstí.
-When Prague itself threatened to become a theater of war, the Crown Princely couple was brought to Regensburg and from there, when news of the defeat of the German Confederation after the Battle of Königgrätz on 3 July arrived, they took refuge in Vienna.
+When Prague itself threatened to become a theater of war, the couple was brought to Regensburg and from there, when news of the defeat of the German Confederation after the Battle of Königgrätz on 3 July arrived, they took refuge in Vienna.
 In her native town, Carola devoted herself to caring for up to 5,000 wounded soldiers.
 She organized their food and medical treatment, donated medical equipment and gave comfort and support to the seriously injured, often for several hours a day.
 In addition, she had books and games distributed and organized the exchange of mail with relatives.
-When the peace treaty between Prussia and Saxony was signed in Berlin on 21 October, the Crown Princely couple returned to Dresden in November.
+When the peace treaty between Prussia and Saxony was signed in Berlin on 21 October, Carola and Albert returned to Dresden in November.